Cibiv/Teaser/README.md

 ##Installation
-For a detailed guide, see the [Installation](https://github.com/Cibiv/Teaser/wiki/Installation) page in our wiki or see [Virtual Machine Image](https://github.com/Cibiv/Teaser/Virtual-Machine-Image) for an alternative to installation.
+For a detailed guide, see the [Installation](https://github.com/Cibiv/Teaser/wiki/Installation) page in our wiki or see [Virtual Machine Image](https://github.com/Cibiv/Teaser/Virtual-Machine-Image) for an alternative.

 Entering the following commands will install Teaser including a set of popular read mappers:
 ```